KarmaMichaelis/Sprint-Challenge-Applied-Javascript/README.md

 4. Why would we convert a NodeList into an Array?

+We would convert it if wewanted to ise array methods like .map or .forEach.

 5. What is a component?

 It is a group of reusable data/code inside of HTML, CSS, or JavaScript